ecofintech/demiurge/README.rst

 =============
 Overview
 =============
-*Jok3r* is a Python3 CLI application which is aimed at **helping penetration testers for network infrastructure and web black-box security tests**.
+*Nebula Eye* is a Python3 CLI application which is aimed at **helping penetration testers for network infrastructure and web black-box security tests**.

 The goal is to save as much time as possible during network/web pentests by automating as